Providing free Art History courses for sixth form state supported students, in museums and galleries.

-- Only eight state schools in the country currently offer History of Art A level yet the creative industries generate £10 each minute for the UK.
+- Only eight state schools in the country currently offer History of Art A level yet the creative industries added over £100 billion to the UK economy in 2017, according to latest DCMS figures.
 Access to arts education should be available and open to all.

 - These schemes offer benefits to a diverse range of students who might not currently have these opportunities: access to the arts, cross-curricular connections, and enhanced skills and career development.

-- After the course, students often choose to pursue the subject at university and/or a career in the arts, keeping the subject and sector alive, diverse and vibrant.
+- As a result of taking our courses, on average around half of our alumni students say they wish to pursue the subject at university and/or a career in the arts, so keeping the subject and sector alive, diverse and vibrant.

 How we started

 Art History Link-Up was established during the 2016/17 academic year.

 Its first programme, Art History for Everyone, a free fast-track AS Art History for state maintained sector students, emerged from a two-year pilot in two state schools in 2014, undertaken by Rose Aidin for the Association for Art History.

 In order to open the scheme up to all state school students and to provide first-hand access to the works of art being studied, in 2016 the scheme was developed independently by Art History Link-Up and relocated to The Wallace Collection.

 Art History for Everyone is now hosted at The Wallace Collection, funded by The Band Trust, and at the National Gallery, with core funding from The Rothschild Foundation.
 There is significant demand for places and the majority of students come from ‘widening participation’ backgrounds.

 Colleagues at other museums and galleries have been generous with space and time.
 Classes have also been hosted at The British Museum, Victoria & Albert Museum, Courtauld Institute and Birkbeck, University of London’s Art History Department.